neuefische/wd-flipped-classroom-curriculum/sessions/backend-update-and-delete/README.md

 # Backend Update and Delete

-## Learning objectives
+## Learning Objectives

 - Understanding the Update and Delete part of CRUD operations
-- Being able to implement `UPDATE` and `DELETE` API routes
+- Implementing `UPDATE` and `DELETE` API routes

----

-We will address that we still need to establish a method to update and delete the data in our backend.

-### Why is the content of today's block that important for the students?

-Updating and deleting data are very important parts of CRUD operations.

-### Question

-How can we update our data and how can we delete data points?

----
+## Requirements

 - Backend API Routes
+- Backend MongoDB
 - Backend Read
 - Backend Create

-### Required

-- Serverless functions
-- REST API in Next.js
-- `mongoose` as ODM

----

-## Session Guide
+## Demo

-Use this demo locally by running this command in your Terminal:
+### Start

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/backend-update-and-delete/demo-start
 ```

-You can check out the final version of this demo locally by running this command in your Terminal:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/backend-update-and-delete/demo-end
 ```

-> 💡 Note: If you don't have your database set up in MongoDB Atlas already, please do so.
-You'll find data you can use in the assets folder of this session.
-If you'd prefer a step by step setup guide, feel free to take a look at the session "Backend Read".
+> 💡 Note: Ensure your MongoDB Atlas database is set up and contains the necessary data.You'll find data you can use in the `assets` folder of this session.
+If you'd prefer a step by step setup guide, feel free to take a look at the session _[Backend Read](../backend-read/)_.
 > Please also make sure you have an `.env.local` file containing `MONGODB_URI=mongodb+srv://<user>:<password>@<cluster-name>/jokes-database?retryWrites=true&w=majority`.
 If you do not have it already, please create it at the root level of your file structure.

+---

+## Session Guide

+Today, we’ll extend our backend functionality by adding methods to update and delete data.
+These operations complete the CRUD cycle (Create, Read, Update, Delete), which is fundamental for managing data in any application.

+> How can you update your data and how can you delete data points?

 ### CRUD: The U and D

 - Remind the students that they have successfully created `READ` and `POST` API routes.
-- Explain that we need two additional CRUD operations to reach full functionality: `Update` and `Delete`
+- Explain that we need two additional CRUD operations to reach full functionality: `Update` and `Delete`.
 - Highlight that the UI components for handling these two cases have already been created.
 - Give the students a quick overview about the new code.

-### Reduce, reuse, recycle - reusing our JokeForm component
+### Reduce, Reuse, Recycle - Reusing the `JokeForm` Component

-- We've chosen to reuse our `JokeForm` component for editing jokes as part of the `Joke` component
+- We've chosen to reuse our `JokeForm` component for editing jokes as part of the `Joke` component.
-- we've **already refactored the code** for reusing the form.
+- We've **already refactored the code** for reusing the form.

-#### JokeForm as a Dumb Component
+#### `JokeForm` as a Dumb Component

 - Navigate to the `index.js` of the `JokeForm` component.
 - Show the students that all functional logic has been removed from this component.
-- Instead, three props are passed to the component: `onSubmit`, `value`, and `isEditMode`
+- Instead, three props are passed to the component: `onSubmit`, `value`, and `isEditMode`.
 - Highlight, that we can now specify the behavior of this Form via these props and that such a component is called "dumb", since it has no internal logic.

-#### JokeForm for creating Jokes
+#### `JokeForm` for Creating Jokes

 - Navigate to the `pages/index.js` page file.
 - Highlight that the functionality for creating a joke has been moved here:

-  - the `useSWR` hook
+  - The `useSWR` hook.
-  - the `handleSubmit` function which is passed to our generalized `JokeForm`
+  - The `handleSubmit` function which is passed to our generalized `JokeForm`.

 - Point out that the form will behave just like in the previous session, only that the logic is defined in a different place.

-#### JokeForm for editing Jokes
+#### `JokeForm` for Editing Jokes

 - Navigate to the `index.js` of the `Joke` component.
 - Give a quick overview over the added content of this component:

   - Two buttons for editing and deleting jokes.
-  - Two handler functions `handleEdit` and `handleDelete`
+  - Two handler functions `handleEdit` and `handleDelete`.
   - The `JokeForm` component receiving the `handleEdit` function as `onSubmit` and the current joke as the `value` prop.
   - A local state `isEditMode` which toggles the rendering of the `JokeForm`.